omarali236/Automated-video-compression-and-sorting-toolkit-using-FFmpeg/README.md

 ---
 # my bat or sh for me was very usfel it compress 60% of my videos
-i was have 30gb of vidoes shorts now they 18gb if u want edit any value u can ask any ai tool it will ecplain i just share usage after long day.
+i was have 30gb of vidoes shorts now they 18gb if u want edit any value of cocdec for low qaulity and lower size u can ask any ai tool it will explain i use my optmized setings for my eye <3. andddddddd i just share usage after long day.

 ## ⭐ Support